 The UK is already a leader in the testing and development of connected and autonomous vehicles (CAVs).
 We have great skills in technology and engineering, innovative starts-ups and established companies, and a Government that makes us a ‘CAV-friendly’ country.
-Developers can test self-driving vehicles on any road in the UK, while government and industry have invested significantly in R&D and creating new facilities.
+Developers can test self-driving vehicles on any road in the UK, while government and industry have invested significantly in R&D and creating new facilities for self-driving research.

 Now further government funding has been announced to consolidate our position.
 Four consortia have been awarded grants totalling £18 million to deliver new self-driving technology testing and development facilities in the UK.
 Investments by these consortia, which comprise companies based not just at home, but also from Germany, Spain and Japan, bring the total to £33m.
 This is a strong endorsement of the UK’s strategy and demonstrates its international appeal.

 These facilities, based in the heart of the country, the Midlands, are part of a growing integrated ecosystem which is scoped and coordinated by Meridian, the unique hub designed to safely accelerate the self-driving revolution in the UK and to support the Government’s goal of having fully operating autonomous vehicles on UK roads by 2021.

 These initiatives build on the investment already made in four world class testbeds, offering the safest and most diverse set of physical and virtual testing capability for self-driving vehicle technology – all within a two hour drive.

 This funding for new facilities will ensure that the UK has a complete suite of capabilities for testing, development and deployment of connected and autonomous vehicles.
 Last year the Government funded consortia to deliver controlled and semi-controlled environments at Millbrook and Race, public urban test facilities at both Midlands Future Mobility and Smart Mobility Living Lab London, and a limit handling facility, Tic-IT at HORIBA MIRA.